seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

 | Wifi & BT | Intel Wireless-AC 9560                               | Use AirportItlwm for your macOS version and enjoy native Wi-Fi control. |
 | Input     | PS2 Keyboard & I2CHID TrackPad (touchscreen and pen) | I'm using [YogaSMC](https://github.com/zhen-zen/YogaSMC) for media keys.
 The kext is in the folder but **you'll need to install the app.** |

-> *Pen support causes kernel panic with Ventura or Sonoma **during shutdown**.
-With the updated VoodooI2C kexts the pen will not function.